 "rules_and": false

 }Available rule types include contains, added, removed, gt, lt, increased, decreased, and more.
-See the full API reference for all options.
+See the full API reference for all options, and notification conditions and filters for the equivalent controls in the dashboard.

 Common Integration Patterns